RicTom776/PassGen/README.md

 # PassGen
-PassGen helps you make the best and most secured passwords that will never get hacked/cracked.
-PassGen also creates seperate files for different kinds of passwords.
-Such as weak passwords, decent passwords, and strong passwords!
+**PassGen** helps you make the best and most **secured passwords** that will never get hacked/cracked.
+PassGen also creates **seperate files** for different kinds of passwords.
+Such as **weak passwords, decent passwords, and strong passwords**!
 The tool is very simple to use and really efficient.
 I hope you like it.

 # Screenshots
 Here's a screenshot for how it looks like when you use it.
 And how the UI looks like: